charleshong3/charleshong3.github.io/blog/autocomp_update.md

     riscv64-unknown-linux-gnu-gcc -S -O1 -march=rv64gcv -mabi=lp64d -mcmodel=medany code.c -o code.s
     ```

-- Hardware Performance Feedback consists only of latency in cycles

 ### Results

 We compared Autocomp-generated code to two baselines:

-1. A simple hand-written 3-loop GEMM implementation written using RVV intrinsics (also used as the starting code for Autocomp)
+1. A simple hand-written 3-loop GEMM implementation written using RVV intrinsics (also used as the starting code for Autocomp).
 2. GCC auto-vectorization of a simple 3-loop scalar implementation, compiled using gcc 15.1.0 with flags `-O3`, `-ftree-vectorize`, and `-fopt-info-vec-optimized`.

 As this was a quick experiment to see if Autocomp works for RVV, our benchmark suite consists simply of two GEMM kernels.